pscheyer/Bulltipeer/README.md

 ###Let's Chat
 In `ChatBoxViewController.m` add import for `AppDelegate.h`, a property for the app delegate, and an instantiation for it in viewDidLoad.

+20150915 2118CST
+ugh just spent an hour troubleshooting an issue.
+Made my views in compact and couldn't see them in wAny / hAny.
+Worth uploading just for that.